 Following a professional cockroach treatment in a residential or commercial building, cockroaches will act abnormally prior to their death.
 They may appear from hiding places by the hundreds so keep a vacuum handy.
 Additional flushings may occur for the next three to four weeks.
 Keep in mind, while our products kill cockroaches on contact, it also acts as a repellent by leaving a long-term residue that outlasts the life cycle of the bugs.

-Call PestLock today to learn more about our cockroach control services in the Portland and Vancouver area.
+Call PestLock today to learn more about our cockroach control services in the Oregon and Washington.